-Today I’ll answer the most common question asked of an injury lawyer, “What Makes A Valid Car Accident Claim.”
+Today I’ll answer the most common question of an injury lawyer, “What Makes A Valid Car Accident Claim.”

 I’ll share four things I’m thinking about while trying to answer the caller’s question.